atomgalaxy/wg21-throw-from-noexcept/paper.md

 #### Recommended practice

-Implementations should warn if the `ignore` semantic is set on an `excspec` check.

 ## Can we even do this?

-The `std::terminate()` semantic is unlikely to be relied upon as a matter of deliberate control flow.
+The curent meaning is unlikely to be relied upon as a matter of deliberate control flow.
 It is quite clearly a stand-in for a postcondition violation; people do rely on exit handlers for recovery if `std::terminate` happens to get called because of a bug - but it seems doubtful that someone